Detecting Local and Integrated Relativistic Effects by Multi-Tracing a Single Galaxy Population in Harmonic Space: Results

 We plot $\Delta\chi^2(f_{\rm F})$ for three binning scenarios---a wide (solid lines), an intermediate (dashed lines) and a narrow (dotted lines) bin case---for the galaxy populations under consideration, in \cref{fig:X2}.
 Results for BGS are shown in red (and incremented by a factor of $10$ to enhance readability in the lower panel), for H$\alpha$ ELGs in blue, whilst green is used for LBGs.
 The Doppler term is overall dominant and exhibits $\Delta\chi^2$ values of roughly an order of magnitude higher than those of second-order contributions.
 It also proves to be of the utmost significance at low-$z$, due to the factor $\propto (r\,\cH)^{-1}$ present in the Doppler amplitude $\alpha$.
 Moving to higher redshifts, we observe that the features induced by the galaxy populations become more relevant than the redshift dependence, with the LBG sample being preferred over H$\alpha$ ELGs because of its higher biases and larger accessible volume.

 Whilst the significance of the Doppler term is greatly affected by the number of redshift bins considered, our results for the second-order corrections are mostly affected by the total redshift interval.
 Indeed, such contributions require huge survey volumes, as well as high target number densities, to be measured.
 Also, the higher the redshift, the longer the line of sight along which we integrate in the case of time-delay and ISW effects.
 We find $\Delta\chi^2\approx1$ in the case of LBGs, $\Delta\chi^2\approx0.5$ for H$\alpha$, and $\Delta\chi^2\approx0.03$ for BGS.
 Therefore, we cannot forecast a detection of the second-order contributions for any of the galaxy samples under consideration.
 On top of that, in both panels of \cref{fig:X2}, we can appreciate the actual dependence of the statistical significance upon $f_{\rm F}$, which enforces the idea \citep[already present in the literature, see e.g.][]{2023arXiv230604213B,2023arXiv230912400M,2025PhRvD.111l3559C} that a tailored luminosity cut may increase the probability of detecting the GR contributions.
-In particular, we find the following optimal configurations: $f_{\rm F}\approx0.6$, $0.5$ and $0.9$ at low-, mid-, and high-$z$, respectively.
+In particular, we find the following optimal configurations: $f_{\rm F}\approx0.6$, $0.5$ and $0.9$ at low-, mid-, and high-$z$, respectively. \review{It may be difficult to appreciate the dependence on $f_{\rm F}$ in the mid-$z$ curves in \cref{fig:X2}.
+In the top panel, this difficulty is only due to the scale of the plot, whereas in the bottom one the dependence is, in fact, less prominent.
+The reason for this weak dependence is due to the small impact that $\bmag$ and $\bevo$ have on the subdominant GR effects in that configuration.}

 Since the harmonic-space power spectra project clustering properties on bidimensional spherical shells, information along the line of sight direction can only be retrieved by taking finer redshift bins \citep[see also][]{2013JCAP...11..044D,2018MNRAS.481.1251C}.
 Therefore, if we go from a thick- to a thin-bin scenario, we will increase the signal-to-noise ratio of the relativistic effects, as can be noticed in \cref{fig:X2} for all targets.
 In particular, we move from $3$ redshift bins (solid lines) to $5$ (dotted lines) and then $7$ (dashed lines) bins in the case of BGS.
 Similarly, we consider $4$, $8$ and $32$ for H$\alpha$ ELGs, and $7$, $14$ and $28$ bins for LBGs.